Myles Antony was born and raised in Dublin, where he studied

 In 1985 he held his first solo exhibition at the Edinburgh

 Festival, which was a great success.
-Further exhibitions have
+Since then he has exhibited

-taken place in Amsterdam at the famed Rob Gallery and in Berlin
+have also been held in Amsterdam at the famed Rob Gallery

-at the Mr B Gallery.
-His works were also selected for exhibition
+and in Berlin at the Mr B. Gallery.
+His works were also selected

-at the Royal Hibernian Academy, Dublin, in 1990.
+for exhibition at the Royal Hibernian Academy, Dublin, in

-use of watercolour, being true to, and in great control of
+the use of watercolour, being true to, and in great control

-the medium.
-The colours he uses, the delicate lines and the
+of, the medium.
+The colours he uses, the delicate lines, the

-keenly observed figures in search of an erotic identity, each
+keenly observed figures in search of an erotic ID, each and

-and every one is a portrait of a real person.
-His paintings
+every one is a portrait of a real person.
+The paintings are

-are at times daring, but always warm, human and witty.
+at times daring and amusing, but always warm and human.